liamros/OurLeague/README.md

 Frontend is in React.

-It utilizes motion.div library to animate the web page's features, and all the presented data is fetched from the web application.
+It utilizes [framer](https://www.framer.com/) library to animate the web page's features, and all the presented data is fetched from the web application.

+Charts are devoleped with [nivo](https://nivo.rocks/) library.

+[Redux](https://redux.js.org/) is also utilized, for component context.

-No cache is implemted yet.
+No use of cache is implemented yet.